xsuite/xdyna/README.md

     normalised_emittance=[1,1], # provide normalized emittance for particle initialization in [m] max_turns=1e5, # number of turns to track use_files=False
-    # in case DA studies are run on HTC condor, files are used to collect the information
+    # in case DA studies should run on HTC condor, files are used to collect the information
-    # if the study runs on one machine, no files are needed
+    # if the tracking is performed locally, no files are needed
 )

 # initialize a grid of particles using 5 angles in x-y space, in a range from 0 to 20 sigmas in steps of 5 sigma.